Japan's exports fall most since 2009 as U.S. demand slumps

 Japan’s economy slipped into recession for the first time in 4-1/2 years in the first quarter and is on course for its deepest postwar slump as the pandemic ravages businesses and consumers.

-The Bank of Japan on Tuesday increased its support through lending schemes for struggling businesses to $1 trillion, following government efforts to stop the economy from sliding deeper in recession with $2.2 trillion fiscal stimulus packages.
+The Bank of Japan on Tuesday increased its support through lending schemes for struggling businesses to $1 trillion, which follows the government’s $2.2 trillion in fiscal packages to rescue the economy.

-While the central bank expects a gradual economic recovery in the second half, the collapse in trade and bleak sentiment surveys suggest industries have a long way to go to make a sustained comeback.
+While the central bank expects a gradual economic recovery in the second-half, the collapse in trade and bleak sentiment surveys suggest industries are a long way from a sustained comeback.

-Analysts warn the current quarter will be especially dire as consumers stayed at home and businesses closed their doors.
+Analysts warn the current quarter will be especially dire after the coronavirus forced consumers to stay at home and businesses to close their doors.

 Reflecting weak domestic demand as well as the collapse in crude oil prices, overall imports fell 26.2% in the year to May, the biggest drop since October 2009, the trade data showed.